January 29, 2020 Is the Hasidic community a cult?

 “At its core, the only difference between a cult and a religion is antiquity.
 But antiquity amounts to a lot.
 Among other things, it allows followers to live and believe within the parameters of a complex intellectual tradition.
 A human claiming to be God, and making concomitant demands of his or her community, falls into a much simpler intellectual tradition: the cult of personality.”

 This again brings us around to the idea that a cult requires the zeal of a convert in order for it to stand apart from religions.
-If we consider how deeply problematic religions can be, ordering for killing of heretics and prescribing hell for harmless deviance, it’s not at all hard to see that religions and cults are quite similar: Both can be deeply flawed, yet both can offer community and meaning to their followers.
+If we consider how deeply problematic religions can be, ordering for the killing of heretics and prescribing hell for harmless deviance, it’s not at all hard to see that religions and cults are quite similar: Both can be deeply flawed, yet both can offer community and meaning to their followers.
 But the technical category the near 300-year-old Hasidic movement falls into is the one that’s been around a while.

 In a more academic sense, the term cult can mean something neutral: a subculture that’s very different from its parent culture.
-If you want to say that the Hasidic community is a cult in this sense, you’d be right—but you’d also probably very misunderstood by everyone who thinks cults equal crazy people in boxy vests who talk to pickles and have communal orgies.
+If you want to say that the Hasidic community is a cult in this sense, you’d be right—but you’d also probably be very misunderstood by everyone who thinks cults equal crazy people in boxy vests who talk to pickles and have communal orgies.
 But if you want to use the term cult as a way to highlight the community’s problems, we’ll be arguing long past the wedding dinner and into the couple’s last dance.